Micouwr/AI-TRIAGE_Bot/scripts/README.md

 ---

 This suite ensures that every operational control is modular, auditable, and clause-aligned, supporting enterprise deployment and ISO/IEC 42001 compliance.

+For questions or issues related to the governance scripts, contact William Ryan Micou at micouwr@gmail.com.